ZhaoJ9014/High-Performance-Face-Recognition/src/ResNet/CASIA_WEB_FACE.PyTorch/README.md

 * The training logs will be stored in 'logs/' as 'train_batch_loss_history_Aligned.txt' and 'train_batch_acc_history_Aligned.txt', including 'train_batch_loss_history' and 'train_batch_acc_history' for plotting curves.

-* TODO: Add Center Loss in the training script.
+* TODO: Add Center Loss in the training script to reduce intra-class distance and enlarge inter-class distance.